All posts

 Dynamic grounding relies on your organization’s data to provide contextually accurate AI outputs.
 If your data is incomplete or outdated, the effectiveness of the grounding process, and thus the accuracy of AI responses, may decline.

-4. Zero Data Retention Scope
+4. Zero Data Retention Covers Providers, Not Your Org

-5. Reliance on Salesforce Data Cloud
+5. Reliance on Data 360

 6. Sandbox and Staging Limitations

 Testing remains one of the more significant constraints.
 Most secure AI adoption features cannot be fully validated in staging or sandbox environments.
-For example, Data Cloud features like audit logging or object grounding aren’t available for testing before deployment.
+For example, Data 360 features like audit logging or object grounding aren’t available for testing before deployment.

 7. ISV and Packaging Restrictions